 The ten-month Professional Potter advanced diploma is designed for individuals who want to establish their own studio or workshop-based business and make a living as a practicing professional potter.
 The program allows students to progressively develop their design and production skills, while integrating the technical knowledge of clays, glazes, and firing processes.
-Students also learn how to analyze and evaluate their design and process choices in order to optimize productivity, produce work of quality and character, develop a marketing plan for the work, and more.
+Students also learn how to analyze and evaluate their design and production choices in order to optimize productivity, produce work of quality and character, develop a marketing plan for the work, and more.

 During the first term, students are immersed in studio practice.
 A series of short, intensive courses allow students to progressively master fundamental to advanced elements of Throwing for Production, Design and Practice, Clay Technology, Surface Enrichment techniques, Kilns and Firing technology, Mold Making, and Hand-building Techniques for Production.
 In this term students will focus on technical skills, best practices, and defining their production preferences and business direction.

 In the second term, students will continue to develop their design, making processes, and technical skills, and also begin producing work aimed for the market and portfolio development.
 Business courses provide a detailed range of business skills specific to planning, maintaining, and marketing a pottery business.
 Topics include market research, developing a business plan, legal issues, bookkeeping and accounting procedures, and marketing strategy as they apply to a pottery business.
 A digital media course also gives students enough digital photography and computer skills to develop, manage and maintain their own website.